 Who else might be interested in this document:

-Firms and fund managers should also take these steps now to prepare to enter the regime:
+Before notifying, firms and fund managers should take these steps to prepare to make the process as simple as possible: